HMAS Moresby (1918)

-HMAS Moresby (formerly HMS Silvio) was a 24-class (also known as Racehorse class) "Fleet Sweeping" sloop that served in the Royal Navy (RN) and Royal Australian Navy (RAN) as a minesweeper, anti-submarine vessel, and survey ship.
+HMAS Moresby (formerly HMS Silvio) was a 24-class (also known as Racehorse class) "Fleet Sweeping" sloop that served in the Royal Navy and Royal Australian Navy as a minesweeper, anti-submarine vessel, and survey ship.
 The ship was involved in both World Wars, and was the venue of the Japanese surrender of Timor on 11 September 1945.

 Design and construction

 The 24 class were designed as minesweeping sloops capable of accompanying fleets on operations.
 As built, the vessels had a displacement of 1,320 tons, were 267 ft in length, and had a standard ship's company of 82.
 The sloops were powered by coal-fuelled boilers connected to steam turbines.
 Although larger and roomier than preceding designs, the 24 class had a reputation of poor seakeeping capabilities.

-The sloop was laid down as HMS Silvio, named after a British Epsom Derby-winning racehorse, by Barclay Curle and Co Ltd at their Glasgow shipyard on 27 November 1917.
+The sloop was laid down as HMS Silvio, named after a British Epsom Derby-winning racehorse, by Barclay Curle at its Glasgow shipyard on 27 November 1917.
 She was launched on 12 April 1918, and commissioned into the Royal Navy on 25 May 1918.